RefresherTowel/docs/catalyst/reference.md

   Registers a modifier with this tracker so its duration will be decremented.

 - `RemoveModifierById(mod)`
-  Removes all instances of the given modifier from the tracker.
+  Removes the first matching instance of the given modifier from the tracker.
   Returns `true` if a modifier was removed.

 - `RemoveModifierByPos(index)`
   Removes the modifier at the given index from the tracker array.